The Convergence series

 Where we look affects how we feel.

-This is an experiment in using the flute as the gaze and the voice as the sensor of space.
-The flute carries the movement of the gaze and the voice senses the space that the gaze orients towards.
-The space is felt and translated into sound.
+This is an experiment in working with the movement of visual attention and how it feels to orient to different directions.
+I am using the flute to represent gaze direction, and voice as the sensor of the space.
 This piece investigates the relationship between gaze, sound and the sensing of space by the body.

-Below is a little snippet of the video and audio.
+Below is a rough sketch of the video and audio for the ‘down’ direction.

 Notes: FEEL